Delhi Public School, Bokaro

 Delhi Public School, Bokaro Steel City, or DPS Bokaro, was established on 2 July 1987 as an English medium co-educational school affiliated to the Central Board of Secondary Education, New Delhi, India.
 The school is run by the Delhi Public School Society, New Delhi, an educational society.
-Dr. M. S. Tyagi was the first principal of the school, followed by Dr. Hemlata S. Mohan.
-Dr. Awanindra Singh Gangwar is the current principal.
+Dr. M. S. Tyagi was the first principal of the school.

 School campus

 The school has two campuses in the town.
 The Junior Wing has students from Pre-Nursery to class 5th and is located in Sector V. The Senior Wing caters to students from classes 6th to 12th and is located in the heart of the city and is spread over a couple of acres in Sector IV.

+The students in the school are divided into six houses;